RussianGravy/Giberuss/README.md

 ## Usage

-Start typing in English, and Gibbiruss will automatically convert your input to Russian characters.
+Type into any input field, textbox, or content-editable area in English, and Gibbiruss will automatically convert your input to Russian (Cyrillic) characters in real time.

 ## License